dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Potential Cause**:

-    The subnet 10.4.0.0/24 has been assigned to the admin, bmc, or additional network. nerdctl uses this subnet by default and cannot be assigned to any other interface in the system.
+    * The subnet 10.4.0.0/24 has been assigned to the admin, bmc, or additional network. nerdctl uses this subnet by default and cannot be assigned to any other interface in the system.
+    * The docker pull limit has been breached.

+**Resolution**:

+    * Reassign the conflicting network to a different subnet.
+    * Update ``input/provision_config_credentials.yml`` with the ``docker_username`` and ``docker_password``.

 ⦾ **Why does the task 'Install Packages' fail on the NFS node with the message: ``Failure in talking to yum: Cannot find a valid baseurl for repo: base/7/x86_64.``**